rrwabina/PhD-Literature/02 Clinical Contrastive Learning.md

 </code>

 ### Problem Statement
+- Existing Federated Learning models are highly limited across clients because data sharing are private and illegal.
+Combining a large dataset consisting of very sensitive and private medical data in a single location is impractival as well.
 ### Clinical Motivations
 - Medical image datasets exist in isolated medical centers and hospitals.
 Combining a large dataset consisting of very sensitive and private medical data in a single location is impractical and illegal.
 - Federated learning is an effective approach in which distributed clients collaboratively learn a shared model while keeping private raw data local.